kevinhwong1/KevinHWong_Notebook/_posts/2026-01-15-Obtaining-sequences-for-HCR-in-Nvec.md

 ## Extract the common sequence directly from the transcript FASTA

-isolate just the transcripts for NV2g011441000.1:
+Isolate just the transcripts for NV2g011441000.1:

 ```bash
 awk '